MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/omnichannel-media-management-overview.md

 The omnichannel media management solution integrates media management capabilities into the Commerce headquarters merchandising flow and introduces a new omnichannel content workspace in Commerce site builder.
 Currently, to use all omnichannel media management capabilities that are introduced as of Commerce version 10.0.35, you must opt in by using feature flags.
 New implementations activate these capabilities by default.
 However, for existing solutions, you can opt in on your preferred timeline by following the migration steps.
 Through these media management capabilities, Dynamics 365 Commerce offers a more flexible native solution for managing merchandising media.

-The following video provides and overview of the omnichannel media management feature.
+The following video provides an overview of the omnichannel media management feature.

 [!VIDEO https://www.microsoft.com/videoplayer/embed/RW18350]